nv-legate/legate.numpy/docs/cunumeric/source/user/usage.rst

     LEGATE_CONFIG="--gpus 2" python main.py

+For execution with multiple nodes (assuming Legate Core is installed with networking support) users can supply the `--nodes` option.

 For more information on how resources can be allocated using this environment variable, see `Using LEGATE_CONFIG`_.